ewfx/gaipl-t-bot/README.md

 ## 🎯 Introduction
-**Project-Name : TBot (Agentic AI-Powered Tax-Bot)** Tax calculations are complex due to evolving laws, deductions, and exemptions.
-Individuals and businesses struggle with compliance, manual calculations, and retrieving relevant tax information.
+**Project-Name : TBot (Agentic AI-Powered Tax-Bot)** Tax calculation is often complex and time-consuming due to varying tax laws, exemptions, and deductions.
+Individuals and businesses frequently seek guidance on tax-related queries but struggle with navigating multiple PDFs, tax codes, and government regulations.
+A chatbot powered by AI can simplify this process by providing instant, accurate, and user-friendly tax assistance.

 **Problem Statement :**
-Develop an Agentic AI-powered Tax-Bot using LangChain and an LLM, integrated with Streamlit for an intuitive UI.
-The chatbot should autonomously:
+Develop an AI-powered Tax Calculation Chatbot using LangChain and an LLM, integrated with Streamlit for an interactive UI.
+The chatbot should retrieve relevant information from a large set of tax-related PDFs (>20) and assist users by:

-Retrieve relevant tax information from 20+ PDFs.
+Answering tax-related questions accurately.
-Perform real-time tax calculations based on user inputs.
+Providing real-time tax calculations based on user inputs.
-Handle multi-step reasoning to break down queries and refine responses.
+Handling different tax categories (e.g., income tax, corporate tax, deductions, and exemptions).
-Ensure compliance by extracting and summarizing legal tax codes.
+Offering an easy-to-use interface with a visually appealing design.

 **Objectives :**
 Implement agent-driven document retrieval and tax calculations.